Teachers V/s Facilitators

 In today’s scenario, the word teacher and facilitator is often used as a synonym.
 But there is a crystal clear difference between the two.
-One often comes across an advertisement that says ‘Vacancy for teachers’ and the schools do get the required person with high qualifications.
-On the other hand a space in the newspaper is never filled by ‘Vacancy for facilitators’.
+One often comes across an advertisement that says ‘Vacancy for teachers’ and the schools to get the required person with high qualifications.
+On the other hand, a space in the newspaper is never filled by ‘Vacancy for facilitators’.
 The reason would be that they are not made, they are born.
-Facilitators are people born with passion to render service to the mankind and make a difference in person’s life.
+Facilitators are people born with a passion to render service to the mankind and make a difference in person’s life.
 Any person walking on the road can teach ABC or 1, 2, 3 and become a teacher.
 The twist is when people become a facilitator and teach the ABC of life.
-A teacher provides knowledge through text books that encourage rote learning, while a facilitator hones the talent and confidence of a child.
+A teacher provides knowledge through textbooks that encourage rote learning, while a facilitator hones the talent and confidence of a child.

 The picture of a teacher is easily available in the market as a community helper, who holds a stick in her hand and stands in front of a blackboard.
-But what about picture of a facilitator?
+But what about a picture of a facilitator?
 It is never available.
-Probably because the emotions, love and care that a facilitator puts in the upbringing of a student can never be captured in a photograph.
+Probably because the emotions, love, and care that a facilitator puts in the upbringing of a student can never be captured in a photograph.
 When a teacher uses a red ink for correction it brings a feeling of fear in the student.
-On the contrary when the same red ink is used by a facilitator it shows her concern for the child.
+On the contrary, when the same red ink is used by a facilitator it shows her concern for the child.
 It gives a positive note of I can do better.
 A child spreads his arm both in front of a teacher as well as a facilitator.
 But the difference is former is for a hit and latter is for a hug.
 A teacher wonders, how do I complete my portions on time while a facilitator ponders upon how do I help the child this time.

 It is needless to say that a teacher’s job would be from 9 to 5.
 But it’s the facilitator’s responsibility to be on duty till the time the student is ready to spread his wings and face the world with its opportunities and hardships.
 It’s time the word teacher becomes obsolete and the beautiful word facilitator takes over the heart and mind of our students.
 Let not people say I had nothing to do so I became a teacher.
 It’s time we walk our heads held high and we say that we don’t manufacture monotonous robots but we make the responsible and capable citizens of tomorrow.
 We are the FACILITATORS.